Lane Kenworthy, The Good Society

 - Slow household income growth

 - Declining religiosity

 - The baby boom and happiness over the life cycle

-The share of 35-to-64-year-olds who are married declined from 88% in the early 1970s to 63% in 2016.35 The share of Americans saying “most people can be trusted” dropped from 48% to 32%.36 Attendance at religious services has decreased in recent decades.37 Average commute time has increased steadily since the 1970s.38 The movement of the large baby boom generation through the happiness life cycle may also have depressed average happiness; baby boomers (born 1946 to 1964) were on the downward part of the happiness life-cycle curve beginning in the late 1970s and began reaching the low point (late forties) around 1990.
+The share of 35-to-64-year-olds who are married declined from 88% in the early 1970s to 63% in 2016.37 Since the advent of the iPhone in 2007, smartphones and social media have increased the degree to which our leisure time is interrupted, which makes us feel more time stressed.38 Average commute time has increased steadily since the 1970s.39 The share of Americans saying “most people can be trusted” has dropped steadily since the early 1970s.40 Attendance at religious services has decreased in recent decades.41 The movement of the large baby boom generation through the happiness life cycle may also have depressed average happiness; baby boomers (born 1946 to 1964) were on the downward part of the happiness life-cycle curve beginning in the late 1970s and began reaching the low point (late forties) around 1990.

 So the explanation for stagnant happiness among Americans seems to be that while a number of happiness boosters have improved, their impact has been offset by lack of improvement, or worsening, of some important happiness depressors.

 Whatever the causes, it’s worth noting that the United States isn’t alone in its failure to improve.
 As we saw in figure 3 (above), that’s been true in many of the world’s affluent democratic countries.

 WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH DEMOCRATIC NATIONS?

 Figure 7 shows the association between life satisfaction and GDP per capita among the rich democracies.
 The United States underperforms: it lies below the line, ranking fourth in affluence but only fourteenth in life satisfaction.
 Why is that?